Overview:

 48 km

-Canning is often the main access point for entering the Sundarbans.
+Canning is main access point for entering the Sundarbans.
 It’s a small town with local markets and rail connectivity from Kolkata.

 A peaceful riverside town sitting along the banks of the Ichamati River, The natural border between India and Bangladesh.